pheeque/pheeque.github.io/about.markdown

 permalink: /about/
 ---

-My name is Rafik Abdulwahab, software engineer and director of a software consultancy you can find here - [Pheeque Company](https://pheeque.com)
+My name is Rafik Abdulwahab, software engineer and director of [Pheeque Company](https://pheeque.com), a software consultancy.

 I help people and organisations convert their ideas into technological solutions.